 Fees and funding

-A rich variety of teaching of methods are used including lectures combined with seminars, and individual, small-group and whole-class discussions and exercises.
+A rich variety of teaching of methods are used, including lectures combined with seminars.
 In some modules, students are given the opportunity to develop presentational skills through group projects.
 The programme includes both face-to-face and online components.
+Assessment is through coursework (e.g. written essay or research proposal), unseen examinations and a 12,000-word dissertation.

 Course contact details